mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

   python3 transit.py zinb <combined wig file> <samples_metadata file> <annotation .prot_table> <output file> [Optional Arguments]
         Optional Arguments:
         -n <string>         :=  Normalization method.
-Default: -n TTR --exclude-conditions <cond1,...> :=  Comma separated list of conditions to ignore, for the analysis.
-Default: None --include-conditions <cond1,...> :=  Comma separated list of conditions to include, for the analysis.
-Default: All --ref <cond> := which condition(s) to use as a reference for calculating LFCs (comma-separated if more than one) -iN <float>     :=  Ignore TAs occuring within given percentage of the N terminus.
+Default: -n TTR --exclude-conditions <cond1,...> :=  Comma separated list of conditions to ignore for the analysis.
+Default: None --include-conditions <cond1,...> :=  Comma separated list of conditions to include for the analysis.
+Default: All --ref <cond> := which condition(s) to use as a reference for calculating LFCs (comma-separated if more than one) (by default, LFCs for each condition are computed relative to the grandmean across all condintions)
+        -iN <float>     :=  Ignore TAs occuring within given percentage of the N terminus.
 Default: -iN 5 -iC <float>     :=  Ignore TAs occuring within given percentage of the C terminus.
 Default: -iC 5 -PC <N>         :=  Pseudocounts used in calculating LFCs in output file.
 Default: -PC 5